Multi-qubit Randomized Benchmarking Using Few Samples: Methods

 the ideal $Q$ and $\nu$.
 Suppressing some prefactors (the exact expression can be found in \cref{eq:eta_full_term} in the Supplementary material) we get the following approximate expression for the SPAM factor $\eta$:

 where $\norm{\cdot}_2$ is the Schatten-$2$ norm~\cite{Wolf2012} and $Q,\nu$ are the non-ideal operators that are actually implemented.
 There are several important things to notice here: \begin{itemize} \item $\eta$ goes to zero in the limit of ideal $Q,\nu$.
-This justifies our choice of the ideal $Q$ and $\nu$ as being proportionate to a Pauli matrix rather than preparing and measuring in the $\ket{0}$ state as was the case in the original randomized benchmarking proposal~\cite{Magesan2012a} \item $\eta$ scales quadratically in the deviation from the ideal of $Q$ and $\nu$.
+This justifies our choice of the ideal $Q$ and $\nu$ as being defined in terms of a single Pauli matrix rather than preparing and measuring in the $\ket{0}$ state as was the case in the original randomized benchmarking proposal~\cite{Magesan2012a} \item $\eta$ scales quadratically in the deviation from the ideal of $Q$ and $\nu$.
 This means that for small deviations $\eta$ is likely to be small. \item $\eta$ is non-zero for non-ideal $Q$ even when $\nu$ is ideal and vice versa.
 This is unfortunate as it means that both state preparation and measurement must be good to ensure small variance.
-However, as we argue below, this is actually optimal. \end{itemize}
+However, as we argue in \cref{subsec:opt_max_var}, this is actually optimal. \end{itemize}